Foundations of geometric approximate group theory: Hyperbolic approximate groups and their boundaries

 Hyperbolic spaces can be defined as metric spaces with some large-scale version of negative curvature.
 In fact, as we discuss in Appendix \ref{AppHyperbolic}, there are (at least) three subtly differing definitions of a hyperbolic space in the literature, which we refer to as \emph{Gromov hyperbolic}, \emph{Rips hyperbolic} and \emph{Morse hyperbolic} spaces respectively.
-For proper geodesic metric spaces, all three definitions coincide, hence we can unambiguously talk about \emph{hyperbolic proper geodesic metric spaces} in this case.
+For proper geodesic metric spaces, all three notions are defined, QI-invariant and coincide.
+We can thus refer unambiguously to \emph{hyperbolic proper geodesic metric spaces}.